 Tide tables and solunar tables for sport fishers in La Jolla.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in La Jolla ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waxing Crescent.
-Today we had 12 hours and 49 minutes of sun.
-The solar transit was at 12:49 pm and the length of time the moon will be visible will be 10 hours and 49 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 12 hours and 15 minutes of sun.
+The solar transit was at 12:43 pm and the length of time the moon will be visible will be 13 hours and 51 minutes.

 The tidal coefficient today is 44, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 49 to end the day with a tidal coefficient of 47.
-The tide heights today are 3.0 ft, 2.3 ft, 4.9 ft and 1.3 ft.
+At noon the tidal coefficient increases to 49 to end the day with a tidal coefficient of 54.
+The tide heights today are 0.7 ft, 3.9 ft, 2.3 ft and 4.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for La Jolla which is of 7.2 ft and a minimum height of -1.6 ft.